vigzmv/Lyricaly/README.md

 #### Just because finding lyrics on a web browser is too mainstream, I made this to get them delivered to your Terminal.

-#### Lyricaly gets Lyrics directly delivered to your Terminal for any Song.
+#### Lyricaly gets Lyrics delivered to your Terminal for any Song.
 Uses beautifulsoup4 to scrap lyrics.
 #### Published at pypi: [Lyricaly](https://pypi.python.org/pypi/lyricaly)